Solving the Execution Gap: From Segmentation to Action

 The information changes the behavior because it's present at the moment the decision is being made.
 Not in a deck someone might reference if they remember it exists.
 In the record.
 Every time the team opens it.

-The Real Cost of the Shelf Deck
+The Real Cost of the Static Deliverable

 The $500K wasn't wasted on bad analysis.
 It was wasted on a delivery model that couldn't survive contact with daily operations.
 The insight was right.
 The method was wrong.